ansibleguy76/ansibleforms/README.md

 - A client app in vue
 - A server app in express

-The client app will dynamically build the forms (vue.js v2) for ansible/awx, based on a single json file (forms.json).
+The client app will dynamically build the forms (vue.js v2) for ansible/awx, based on a single yaml file (forms.yaml).
 The server app (express.js) will cover authentication, background database connections and executing the ansible playbooks or awx templates.
 # Documentation
 [Go to the documentation wiki](https://github.com/ansibleguy76/ansibleforms/wiki "Wiki")